SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/03-Structured-Query-Language.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Structured Query Language 4

 **DDL**

-Specifies the schema of each relation, attributes it carry and also specifies the domain of those attributes.
+Specifies the schema of each relation, attributes it carry, also specifies the domain of those attributes.

-Specifies the integrity constraint which makes sure that any changes made to the database will not affect the consistency of data.
+Specifies the integrity constraint, which makes sure that any changes made to the database will not affect the consistency of the data.

-Maintains the set of indices for each relation which let you retrieve the records from the database quickly.
+Maintains the set of indices for each relation, and lets you retrieve the records from the database quickly.

-Maintains the information about the security of data in the database and it also keeps the information regarding the authorization for each relation in the database.
+Maintains the information about the security of data in the database, and keeps the information regarding the authorization for each relation in the database.

 It also describes the storage structure of each relation on the hard disk.

 Examples of DDL commands:

-- Create - Creates a new table in a database.
+- **Create** - Creates a new table in a database.
-- Alter - Modifies a table in a database.
+- **Alter** - Modifies a table in a database.
-- Drop - Drop a column or a table from an existing database.
+- **Drop** - Drop a column or a table from an existing database.
-- Truncate - Erase all rows in a table.
+- **Truncate** - Erase all rows in a table.

 **DML**